AbirChoudhury-26/E-Commerce/README.md

 **Looking forward for your Feedback.
 Trying to Improve it**

-* New Pages have veen added like Order Screen ,Placeorder etc.
+* **`New Pages have been added like Order Screen ,Placeorder,Payment Options, RazorPay Gateway To be added soon etc.`**
 ## Soon I will update the Payment Page also.